fred144/astr415/hws/hw_5_garcia/readme.md

 Where $n=0, 1, 2,...$ and $v_0 = 1$ and $x_0 = 0$ and $\Delta t$ is the step size.

 >(a) and (b) Here we show the comparison between analytical and numerical solutions for various step sizes (see legend) and different methods (see each column title).
-The leap frog and euler's are quite similar, which makes sense given that one could argue that leap frog is a simple modificaiton of euler's.
+The leap frog and euler's are quite similar, which makes sense given that one could argue that leap frog is a simple modificaiton of euler's (with the exception that the euler diverges or over estimates it).
 Note, as expected we get convergence as a function of increasing samples, or decreasing sample interval (what we have been calling as $h$).
 <p align="center">
 <img src=./p1_b.png alt="drawing" width="800"/>
 </p>

 >(c) Here we plot the difference in the final values as a function of step size.
-The absolute differences approach a smaller number as functio of decreasing step size (note, flipped axis).
-As expected, the euler and leapfrog is smillar, with the best performance being for Runge Kutta, which is a more sophisticated routine.
+The absolute differences approach a smaller number as function of decreasing step size (note, flipped axis).
+As expected, the euler and leapfrog is smillar, but the euler  with the best performance being for Runge Kutta, which is a more sophisticated routine.
 Yes, the error decreases as a function of step size, given some noise.
 It is roughyl linear in log-log space which must mean it is a power-law of sort.
 I would not be surprised if it has an $N^{-1/2}$ dependance, or some other power.
 Maybe actually $N^{-2}$ by eye.
 <p align="center">
 <img src=./p1_c.png alt="drawing" width="400"/>
 </p>